hyperswine/ML-Project/README.md

 The scripts feature_selection, LR, DecisionTree, etc. should run without fail if these steps are met.

 #### Options
-You may wish to specify the interpolation or imputing with options 'A' & 'B' in clean_data().
+It is possible to specify the interpolation or imputing with options 'A' & 'B' in clean_data().
 The default option is 'B', which does linear interpolation for columns with fewer than 5000 null values.
 One may also uncomment cubic or derivative interpolation instead of linear.

 In feature_selection.py, one may specify 'F' or 'P' for full or partial output of feature expressiveness.
+Note: the default option is full output.

 #### Preliminary Feature Selection,